nico-stylemans/Grafana/README.md

 OPS : Push configuration back to grafana

-OPS : Create Azure Devops Pipeline
+OPS : Create Azure Devops Pipeline for pull and push